AI rules and MCP help even without Uclusion

 Where Uclusion beats DIY

-None of the rules and MCP setup above requires Uclusion.
-What it adds is exactly that system of record, a rich UI where questions, options, approvals, and reviews are first-class objects — each with a life beyond a single session.
+What you gain is a second resource alongside the project: a job.
+The project remembers everything the agent did; the job records what was decided.
+That is exactly the system of record from the last section, with a rich UI where questions, options, approvals, and reviews are first-class objects — each with a life beyond a single session.
 The rules file keeps the agent honest; Uclusion is where you, the agent, and potentially teammates actually meet.

 If you want to see that side of it, signing up is free.